Booksellers association apologizes for ‘violent’ distribution of ‘anti-trans’ title

 A firestorm ensued, with some, including the book’s author, arguing that the booksellers association was essentially trying to censor “Irreversible Damage,” and others calling the ABA’s apology insufficient.
 Sales of the title surged as a result, its publisher said.
 The dispute comes days after the ABA drew ire for featuring the wrong book cover image for a young adult novel about Black teenagers.

 Caught in a precarious position, the book industry has frequently been pressured to drop controversial titles in recent months.
-Simon & Schuster, a major publishing house, canceled publication of Sen. Josh Hawley’s (R-Mo.) book about technology companies after the Jan.
+Simon & Schuster, a major publishing house, canceled publication of Republican Sen. Josh Hawley’s book about technology companies after the Jan.
 6 riot at the Capitol, and later backed out of publishing a memoir by Louisville Police Sgt.
 Jonathan Mattingly, who fired his weapon in the raid that killed Breonna Taylor.
-Publishing platforms focused on conservative books — including Regnery Publishing, which printed “Irreversible Damage” — picked up Hawley and Mattingly’s titles.
+Publishing platforms focused on conservative books — including Regnery Publishing, which printed “Irreversible Damage” — picked up Hawley (Mo.) and Mattingly’s titles.

 Morrissey, the Brooklyn bookseller, said they’re normally excited to choose books from ABA’s boxes and find that most are aligned with the association’s stated equity goals.
-From the most recent box, they said they chose “Blue-Skinned Gods” by SJ Sindu and “Inseparable” by Simone de Beauvoir, among others.
+From the most recent box, they said they chose “Blue-Skinned Gods,” by SJ Sindu, and “Inseparable,” by Simone de Beauvoir, among others.

 “I would love to see the ABA take this moment to especially think about the Black trans community, who they have wronged twice in the past week, and how they will make their trade organization a space where they feel valued,” Morrissey wrote to The Washington Post.